shoaiyb/sysa/_pages/about.md

   - /shoaiybsysa/
   - /shoaiyb sysa
   - /shoaiyb sysa/
-description: "Get to know more about me shoaiyb sysa."
+description: "Get to know more about shoaiyb sysa."
 permalink: /about/
 comments: false
 toc: true